yuyatinnefeld/cloud-native/prometheus/install.md

 # check if the crds (custom resource definition) alertmanagers is installed
 kubectl get crds

-# check the all components
+# check the all k8s components
-kubectl get all -n prometheus
+kubectl get all --namespace $NS
 ```

 ## Prometheus UI Setup